PrismarineJS/prismarine-item/README.md

 #### item.enchants

-A getter/setter for abstracting the underlying nbt (does calculations)
+Enchantments in the format: `[{ name: 'efficiency', lvl: 3 }]`

 #### item.repairCost

-A getter/setter for abstracting the underlying nbt.
 See https://minecraft.gamepedia.com/Anvil_mechanics#Anvil_Uses

 #### item.spawnEggMobName

-A getter for abstracting the underlying nbt, get's the mob name from a spawn egg Item. e.g. a zombie spawn egg on 1.8 will return `Zombie`
+Gets the mob name from a spawn egg Item. e.g. a zombie spawn egg on 1.8 will return `Zombie`

+#### item.durability

+Get's/Set's the amount of durability is left on an item out of max.

 ## History